renoahsteinberg/Ferrum/README.md

 # Ferrum
-statically-typed compiled programming language (project of a lecture)
+statically-typed compiled programming language written in C (project of a lecture)